andreciornavei/aws-cms-serverless/README.md

 ---

-### 2.2 - Deploy the infrastructure to AWS with Terraform
+### 2.3 - Deploy the infrastructure to AWS with Terraform
-_1 - initialize the terraform in his project to download all aws plugins needed to work:_
+_1 - initialize the terraform in this project to download all aws plugins needed to work:_
 ```bash
 terraform init
 ```